Fiscal & Legal

 Mortgages in Portugal

-With interest rates currently from 0.6%, borrowing money to partly fund a purchase can be advantageous.
+Borrowing money to partly fund a purchase can be advantageous.
 Contact us for more information as we have recommended companies who will provide a quick, reliable and efficient service.

 It is important to contract the services of a legal representative with whom the client can build a good relationship.
 Again, we can provide the names and contact details of those solicitors/lawyers who have built a trusted reputation for efficiency, good communication and the ability to respond quickly to questions.
 I have always advised clients to do their homework first and a meeting with a legal representative in Portugal is the best way to start a property search.
 They will be able to give information on the process and detail expected expenditure.